-It is expected that the proposed waiver will not result in increased spending, administrative or other expenses to the federal government.
-It will reduce federal revenues through individual shared responsibility payments, health insurance provider fees, and exchange user fees.
+It is expected that the proposed waiver will not result in increased spending, administrative or other expenses to the federal government.17 It will reduce federal revenues through individual shared responsibility payments, health insurance provider fees, and exchange user fees.
 However, reducing APTC liabilities through the ARP rate stabilization model will avoid substantial federal cost increases.
-Waiving the CO-OP and Community Health Option provisions will have no impact on the federal deficit.
+Waiving the Single Risk Pool provision will have no impact on the federal deficit.

-&lt;sup>18 UAA Institute of Social and Economic Research, "Alaska 1332 Waiver - Economic Analysis."
+17 UAA Institute of Social and Economic Research, "Alaska 1332 Waiver - Economic Analysis."